 Establish your system and defend it.
 Live it.
 Lead by example until the rest of the company catches on.
 Give people a chance to see your improvements, so that they’ll want to get their own.
 Grow a local singletasking movement the right way and when it takes off, it’ll be much more effective.

-It makes me a bit sad this book fell victim to its own time, because it’s relatable.
+It makes me a bit sad The Myth Of Multitasking fell victim to its own time, because it’s relatable.
 Instead of boring instructions, it tells a story of frustration and transformation from CEO Helen’s perspective, which makes it easy to understand and follow along.
 Especially worth it if your coworkers need a lesson in productivity 101.

 What else can you learn from the blinks?